AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/unable-add-user-adobe-commerce-cloud-project.md

 ---
 # Unable to add user to Adobe Commerce cloud project

+This article provides a solution for when you are trying to add a user to a cloud project but it fails with an error: *User XXX does not exist*.

 ## Affected products and versions

 * Adobe Commerce on cloud infrastructure, [all supported versions](https://magento.com/sites/default/files/magento-software-lifecycle-policy.pdf)